01

 Workflow patterns

-Use one session for one clearly bounded unit of work so ownership, review state, and cleanup stay obvious.
+Use one session for one clearly bounded piece of work so ownership, review state, and cleanup stay obvious.

-Keep the baseline stable and fork once per proposal when reviewers need to compare alternatives safely.
+Keep the baseline stable and fork once per proposal when reviewers need to compare alternatives side by side.

-Checkpoint before large automated edits, imports, or handoffs so rollback stays cheap and support stays sane.
+Checkpoint before large automated edits, imports, or handoffs so rollback stays cheap and support stays simple.

-Let sessions stay temporary and let commits or promoted sources carry the durable meaning, which is usually the best default for a SaaS product.
+Keep sessions temporary and let commits or promoted sources carry the durable meaning.
+That is usually the right default for a SaaS product.

 Common use cases